Johnson County License Hearing Guide

 How to Request: You can request a hearing by:

-• Online: Check the Tennessee Department of Safety website.
-They may have an online portal for requesting ALR hearings.
+• Online: Check the Tennessee Department of Safety website for an online portal for requesting ALR hearings.
 Look for information related to DUI or Implied Consent law.

 • Mail: Send a written request to the Tennessee Department of Safety.
 The address should be on the DUI paperwork you received at the time of your arrest.
 Your request should clearly state that you are requesting an ALR hearing following your DUI arrest on [Date of Arrest] in Johnson County, Tennessee.
 Include your full name, date of birth, driver's license number, and current address.
 Send it via certified mail with return receipt requested to prove you sent it on time.